dsccommunity/xPSDesiredStateConfiguration/README.md

 * **Credential**: Specifies credential of a user which has permissions to send the request.
 Optional.
 * **MatchSource**: Determines whether the remote file should be re-downloaded if file in the DestinationPath was modified locally.
 Optional.
 * **TimeoutSec**: Specifies how long the request can be pending before it times out.
 Optional.
-* **ProxyUri**: Uses a proxy server for the request, rather than connecting directly to the Internet resource.
+* **Proxy**: Uses a proxy server for the request, rather than connecting directly to the Internet resource.
 Optional.
 * **ProxyCredential**: Specifies a user account that has permission to use the proxy server that is specified by the Proxy parameter.
 Optional.
 * **Ensure**: Says whether DestinationPath exists on the machine.
 It's a read only property.